Niedersohren: Other sites

 Standing in the village centre is the Altes Backes (“Old Bakehouse”) which now houses the volunteer fire brigade.
 To its right stands a newer building, the municipal building.

 Some 2 km from the village centre, between Niedersohren and Dill, is found a replica of a watchtower from Roman times, as well as a shelter cabin with “Roman games”.
-Looking from the Roman tower, there is a good view of the Idarkopf (one of the Hunsrück's highest mountains) and Frankfurt-Hahn Airport.
+Looking from the Roman tower, there is a good view of the Idarkopf (one of the Hunsrück's highest mountains) and Frankfurt-Hahn Airport..

-Theatre

-Since 2004, Niedersohren has been home to the only youth theatrical group in the Verbandsgemeinde of Kirchberg, the “Pina Coladas”.
-In 2010, the play “Doktor Deiwel − Was kann ich für Sie tun?” was performed.

 Via Ausonia

 Running by the replica watchtower and the shelter cabin is the Via Ausonia (locally, the Ausoniusstraße).
 This road, or rather path, was laid out by the Romans and saw heavy use in antiquity.
 The Via Ausonia leads from Bingen to Trier.

 Sport

 The Niedersohren sport club has been in existence since 1921.
 The sporting ground lies right on Kreisstraße (District Road) 2, going towards Sohren.
 There is also a youth football pitch.

 There is a playing collective between the two sport clubs TUS Sohren and TUS Büchenbeuren.